Frequently asked questions.

 Catherine holds a current enhanced DBS, registered on the UK Government update service (schools can check this directly).

-In very rare cases, as with all professionals working with children, Catherine may need to break confidentiality.
-If she believes a child is at risk, she would be legally required to inform the appropriate safeguarding person.
+In very rare cases, as with all professionals working with children, Catherine may need to break confidentiality if she believes a child is at risk of harm.